Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 ### Default mailbox

-Choose the [mailbox](/esp-config/email/shared-mailboxes) used for manually sent emails on requests for this service.
+Select the [mailbox](/esp-config/email/shared-mailboxes) the system uses for emails sent manually from requests.

-- If no mailbox is selected, emails are sent from the shared mailbox used by the agent.
+- If you do not select a mailbox, the system sends emails from the shared mailbox used by the agent.
-- Agents must have send rights for the default mailbox; otherwise, the system uses a mailbox they can send from.
+- Agents must have permission to send from the default mailbox.
+If they do not have permission, the system uses a mailbox they are authorized to use.
-- Agents with rights to multiple mailboxes can override the default when sending manually.
+- Agents with permissions for multiple mailboxes can change the default mailbox when they send an email manually.

-### Service icon
+## Service icon

-Select an icon to represent the service on the Employee and Customer portals.
+Choose an icon to represent the service.
+This icon helps users visually identify the service on the Employee and Customer portals.